What we do

 Organic and permaculture principles underlie the development and maintenance of the site and we were delighted to become a Permaculture Land Demonstration and Learning Site in 2011.

-Personal budgets: We welcome people with learning disabilities, autism and mental health issues in our groups to help with the running of the centre.
+We welcome people with learning disabilities, autism and mental health issues to help with the running of the centre.
 We offer experience and qualifications at entry level and level 1 in land-based subjects.
 Nowadays, many of these people access services through using a personal budget from the local authority.
-Please click here to see our personalisation page for more details.
+Please see our personalisation page for more details.

-Schools: We welcome students from mainstream schools and offer qualifications at entry level, level 1 and level 2.
+We welcome students from mainstream schools and offer qualifications at entry level, level 1 and level 2.
 We also work with students from special schools and pupil referral units who are seeking opportunities to build practical skills in land-based subjects and green building techniques.
-Please download our promotional A4 sheet for schools here.

 Spring: We sow seeds in the polytunnels ready to plant out, we get involved with the lambing and the rearing of chicks.
 We also repair structures and maintain paths around the site.
 We go into the farm woodland and cook our produce for lunch and make charcoal on a campfire.
 Egg production rises with the increased daylight and we collect every day.

 Summer: We look after the salads, vegetables and fruit, harvesting and preparing them for sale.
 The pigs enjoy a wallow in the mud when it’s hot!
 The grass needs mowing and strimming.

 Autumn: Our ripe produce is harvested to make jams, jellies, juice and chutneys in the kitchen.
 Once harvesting is complete we tidy the raised beds and polytunnels ready for next year.
 Often, this is the time of year Gertie the sow has piglets which provide a lot of fun and activities to look after them.
 Our well equipped woodwork area comes into its own for activities as the weather begins to change.